niw/prowl_tweets/README.md

  *  ctoken and csecret

     You can get them from [Twitter OAuth page](http://twitter.com/oauth_clients)(Requre login.)
-	When you are registering the client application, you have to select "Application Type" as "Client".
+	When you are registering the OAuth client, you have to select "Application Type" as "Client".
 	"Default Access type" is enough as "Read-only".

  *  apikey